 Effective Today, the Cost of U.S. Department of Labor Fines and Penalties Is Increasing Significantly

-By Rosemary M. Marin, Attorney & Shareholder; Chair, Labor & Employment
+, Attorney & Shareholder; Chair, Labor & Employment

 Effective today, August 1, pursuant to the Inflation Adjustment Act that was passed by Congress in November, 2015, and with a pair of Final Rules that were finalized on July 1, 2016, the U.S. Department of Labor (DOL) is implementing substantial, double-digit price increases for fines and penalties to keep up with inflation.
 These are the first increases in more than two decades.